nakedmariebiscuit/Just-Bubbles/README.md

-# Just Bubbles 🫧
+# Just Bubbles

-A tiny digital toy for popping soap bubbles.
+A simple digital toy for popping soap bubbles.

-No goals.
-No scores.
-No timers.
-No levels.
+No goals, high scores, timers, or levels.

-**No pressure.
-No productivity.
-Just bubbles.**
+**It's built to feel nostalgic and calming.
+A reminder that it's okay to enjoy something just because it's fun.**

 ---

 ## What this is

 Just Bubbles recreates one of the simplest childhood pleasures: bubbles drift gently across the screen, and you pop them.
 That's it.
-It's built to feel nostalgic, calming and a little whimsical — a reminder that it's okay to enjoy something purely because it's fun.

 ## Project goals